curl/curl/docs/libcurl/opts/CURLINFO_RETRY_AFTER.md

 # DEFAULT

-Returns zero delay if there was no header.
+Zero if there was no header.

 # EXAMPLE